|

 - My Wild Irish Rose

-this a priceless film record of vintage performances.
+this a priceless visual record of vintage jazz performances.

 - Northwest Outpost ** - Nelson Eddy's last film is a tired